alsterg/unatd/README.md

 If you want to allow non-http traffic to pass through, then you have to enable forwarding, and populate the routing table accordingly.

+Performance tuning: It is recommended to run multiple instances of unatd simultaneously, listening on different ports, and load-balancing the traffic among them.
+One way to load balance the traffic is with the --cpu match of iptables.